in28minutes/in28minutes-initiatives/in28Minutes-connect/readme.md

 		- Approach
 			- Create Great Learning Experiences
 			- Promote Online Learning in India
-			- Bring about an attitude shift - Be an expert at what you do.
+			- Be an expert at what you do.
 			- Promote Hands-on Trainings for Programming
 	- Your recommendations for in28Minutes